sudoblockio/icon-logs/README.md

 [Live API Docs](https://explorer.icon.geometry-dev.net/api/v1/logs/docs/)

 Off chain indexer for the ICON Blockchain serving the **logs** context of the [icon-explorer](https://github.com/geometry-labs/icon-explorer).
 Service is broken up into API and worker components that are run as individual docker containers.
-It depends on data coming in from [icon-etl](https://github.com/geometry-labs/icon-etl) over a Kafka message queue with using redis with persistence on a postgres database redis.
+It depends on data coming in from [icon-etl](https://github.com/geometry-labs/icon-etl) over a Kafka message queue using redis with persistence on a postgres database redis.

 ### Deployment